Last Updated on July 20, 2021 by Dr. Sanusi Umar, MD

 What is Biotin? : Biotin, also known as “vitamin B7”, is a water-soluble vitamin of the vitamin B complex family.
 It is a vital part of a healthy metabolism, digestive system, and nervous system.
-Biotin for hair, also called Vitamin H, (i.e. hair) plays a major role in strengthening both the strands and hair follicles
+Biotin for hair, also called Vitamin H (i.e., hair), plays a major role in strengthening strands and hair follicles.
+Biotin is derived by consuming natural biotin-rich foods as a food supplement as part of a multivitamin complex.

 - Whole Grain Bread